mongoid/mongoid-history/README.md

 **Set tracker class name**

-You should manually set the tracker class name to make sure your tracker can be found and loaded properly.
+Manually set the tracker class name to make sure your tracker can be found and loaded properly.
 You can skip this step if you manually require your tracker before using any trackables.

 The following example sets the tracker class name using a Rails initializer.